AirTrain JFK: Approval and groundbreaking

-The Port Authority could only use the funds from the Passenger Facility Charge to make improvements that exclusively benefited airport passengers.
+The Port Authority could use the funds from the Passenger Facility Charge only to make improvements that exclusively benefited airport passengers.
 As a result, only the sections linking Jamaica and Howard Beach to JFK Airport were approved and built, since it was expected that airport travelers would be the sole users of the system.
 The federal government approved the use of PFC funds for the new light rail system in February 1998.
-Some $200 million of the project's cost was not eligible to be funded from the PFC tax because, according to the FAA, the tax funds could not be used to pay for "any costs resulting from an over-designed system", such as fare collection systems.
+The PFC funds could not be used for as much as $200 million of the cost because, according to the FAA, the tax funds could not be used to pay for additional costs such as storage, maintenance, operation, and fare collection expenses.
+The Air Transportation Association of America (ATA), which argued that PFC funds could only be used for projects within the airport itself, sued the FAA the next month, saying the light rail project was using the funds illegally.